SSWConsulting/SSW.People.Profiles/Ozair-Ashfaque/Ozair-Ashfaque.md

 | ![NgRx](../badges/Developer-c-sharp.png)

 <br/>
-Ozair is an SSW Software Developer working from the Melbourne office.
-He brings a unique mix of technical acumen and thoughtful problem-solving to his role.
-With a Master's in Network Systems with a specialization in Cyber Security from Swinburne University, his expertise spans both front-end and back-end development, particularly in Angular, React, and .NET.
+Ozair is an innovative SSW Software Developer based in the Melbourne office, known for his unique blend of technical prowess and problem-solving skills.
+Holding a Master's in Network Systems with a specialization in Cyber Security from Swinburne University, he excels in both front-end and back-end development, with a particular focus on Angular, React, and .NET technologies.

+In a recent challenge, Ozair and his team were tasked with migrating a large-scale project from .NET Framework to .NET 8.
+They wanted to avoid a feature freeze and reduce risk by ensuring old parts of the app were retired as soon as possible.
+To accomplish this feat, they utilized a reverse proxy (YARP) to run both versions in tandem, allowing for a seamless transition and immediate use of new features.

+Ozair has also significantly impacted operational efficiencies in various sectors.
+For example, on one of his projects, the client was utilizing a physical document to assign tasks to people.
+He worked with the client to move these tasks into a web app, eliminating the need for physical documents.
+This solution meant the client could track and manage tasks in real-time.
+Moreover, the client had a level of transparency and efficiency that was previously unattainable.

-Throughout his career, Ozair has contributed to projects across various sectors, including healthcare, start-up environments, and large organizations, enhancing user experiences and meeting specific business needs.
-At SSW, Ozair's focus has been on developing web solutions that are both user-centric and technically sound.
-He is adept in Agile methodologies, ensuring projects are delivered efficiently and align with client goals.
+Throughout his diverse career, Ozair has been passionate about leveraging technology to solve real-world problems, particularly in healthcare and startup environments.
+His work at SSW is characterized by a dedication to developing web solutions that prioritize user needs and follow technical best practices.
+A proponent of Agile methodologies, Ozair ensures that projects are not only delivered efficiently but also align perfectly with client objectives.

 Beyond his professional pursuits, Ozair is passionate about computer games, reading, and keeping abreast of the latest technological advancements.

-Ozair is committed to a team-oriented approach in creating and implementing software solutions that fulfill business requirements and consistently strives to deliver quality products that meet user expectations.
+In every project, Ozair adopts a team-oriented approach, focusing on creating and implementing quality solutions that meet business requirements and exceed user expectations.